zevv/npeg/README.md

 {"two": 2, "three": 3, "one": 1, "four": 4}
 ```

-Npeg can generate parsers that run at compile time.
+NPeg can generate parsers that run at compile time.

 ## Usage

 The `patt()` and `peg()` macros can be used to compile parser functions.

-`patt()` can create a parser from a single anonymouse pattern, while `peg()`
+`patt()` can create a parser from a single anonymous pattern, while `peg()`
-allows the definion of a set of (potentially recursive) rules making up a
+allows the definition of a set of (potentially recursive) rules making up a
 complete grammar.

 The result of these macros is a parser function that can be called to parse a